lacker/lacker.github.io/resume.md

 For graduate school, I went to UC Berkeley, intending to get a CS PhD, but dropped out to go to Google, which had just IPO'd.
 I worked at Google from 2005-2009, on the search quality team, working on tools for evaluating algorithm quality, and algorithmic changes including AI to analyze web pages.
 (Pre-neural-net AI, to be fair.)

-In 2010, I started a startup, Gamador, which raised YCombinator funding.
+In 2010, I started a startup, Gamador, which raised Y Combinator funding.
 We made Facebook games, it made a little bit of money, and I learned a lot, but we didn't grow fast enough to be a big success.

 In 2011, I started a developer tools startup, Parse, as the CTO.
-Parse focused on the developer experience, becoming the easiest way to add a backend to your mobile application.
-We had explosive success and were acquired by Facebook in 2013 for $85 million, where I continued to work on Parse through 2017.
+We focused on the developer experience, becoming the easiest way to add a backend to your mobile application.
+Parse raised money from Y Combinator, and then again through a series A. We had explosive success and were acquired by Facebook in 2013 for $85 million, where I continued to work on Parse through 2017.

 For the next few years, I worked on a cryptocurrency, Axiom, which sadly did not become popular.